lyrixx/lifestream/index.md

 Formatter
 ---------

-You could format each status with formatters :
+You could format each status with formatters:

 -  Transform a text link into an html link
 -  Transform an twitter mention into an html link